 Bird Poop:The Quirky way of Minting Money

-In a world where people are scrambling to make money by hook or by crook, a country which came up with a genius plan to do this years ago was Peru.
+In a world where people are scrambling to make money by hook or by crook, a country that came up with a genius plan to do this years ago was Peru.

 A tiny western country in South America, Peru began filling its coffers by selling Guano.
 Guano is the poop (read: excreta) from seabirds, bats, and seals.
 An excellent source of potash and nitrogen, its popularity as a natural fertilizer spread like wildfire.